tailcallhq/tailcallhq.github.io/docs/guides/context.md

 ### env

 Environment variables represent global configurations for the server.
 They are set once when the server starts.
 These variables can be utilized within directives to dynamically configure behavior based on server settings.
-This allows for flexible and adaptable API configurations that can be easily managed without hardcoding values into the schema.
+This allows for flexible and adaptable API configurations that can be managed without hardcoding values into the schema.

 For example: